 The pericardium is a thin membrane that surrounds and protects your heart.
-This membrane helps prevent infection.
-It also keeps the heart from over-expanding.
-Certain diseases and health problems can cause an inflammation of this membrane.
-This is known as pericarditis.
+This membrane helps prevent infection and also keeps your heart from expanding too much.
+Diseases and health problems can cause an inflammation of this membrane, a condition called pericarditis.
+The causes of pericarditis include:

 - fungal infections

 The symptoms of bacterial pericarditis depend on the severity of your condition and any underlying health problems.
 The most common symptom is sharp, stabbing chest pain, also known as pleuritis.
 This pain often moves or radiates to other parts of the body, including the left shoulder and neck.